History of Japanese Americans: Post–World War II and redress

 n.
 1. the making of amends for wrong or injury done: reparation for an injustice.
 2. Usually, reparations. compensation in money, material, labor, etc., payable by a defeated country to another country or to an individual for loss suffered during or as a result of war.
 3. restoration to good condition.
 4. repair.

 The campaign for redress against internment was launched by Japanese Americans in 1978.
 The Japanese American Citizens' League (JACL) asked for three measures to be taken as redress: $25,000 to be awarded to each person who was detained, an apology from Congress acknowledging publicly that the U.S. government had been wrong, and the release of funds to set up an educational foundation for the children of Japanese American families.
 Eventually, the Civil Liberties Act of 1988 granted reparations to surviving Japanese-Americans who had been interned by the United States government during World War II and officially acknowledged the "fundamental violations of the basic civil liberties and constitutional rights" of the internment.

 Under the 2001 budget of the United States, it was decreed that the ten sites on which the detainee camps were set up are to be preserved as historical landmarks: "places like Manzanar, Tule Lake, Heart Mountain, Topaz, Amache, Jerome, and Rohwer will forever stand as reminders that this nation failed in its most sacred duty to protect its citizens against prejudice, greed, and political expediency".

+Community Reconstruction and Social Advancement after World War II

+After World War II, Japanese Americans who had experienced wartime internment attempted to rebuild their lives in American society amid continuing discrimination and social exclusion.
+Many families chose to adapt to American society by refraining from using Japanese language and culture in everyday life, especially in their children’s education, in order to avoid further prejudice, in order to avoid further prejudice.

+Since the late 1960s, interest in Japanese American history and identity has grown, particularly among younger generations.
+In San Francisco and the surrounding area, various educational and community activities have been launched to support Japanese Americans and preserve their cultural heritage.
+One example is the Japanese Bilingual Bicultural Program (JBBP), a public school program established in 1973 that provides Japanese language education and Japanese cultural experiences in the San Francisco Unified School District.

+In addition to formal education, informal social education also played an important role in community rebuilding.
+Founded in the early 1970s, the Northern California Japanese Cultural and Community Center (JCCCNC) offered cultural, educational, and social programs for Japanese Americans as well as for the local community.
+Religious organizations, such as Buddhist temples and Christian churches, also served as important spaces for interaction, Japanese language learning, and the perpetuation of cultural traditions through regular activities and events.

+Through these educational programs and community activities, Japanese Americans sought to maintain their cultural identity, foster Japanese American pride among younger generations, and strengthen ties within the Japanese American community in the postwar period.